NunoSempere/rosenrot-browser/README.md

 - I just found out that you can inspect a GTK application with the GTK explorer if you set a certain command-line variable.
 Try this with `make inspect`.
 - Static variables keep their value between invocations.
 - By default the searchbar is pretty gigantic.
 I've made this so because I'm a bit myopic, but also work with my laptop in a laptop stand.
-Anyways, if you are a more normal person you can change this in the style.css.
+Anyways, if you are a more normal person you can change this in the style/style-gtk4.css style/style-gtk3.css files.
-- The style.css usage isn't updated until installation.
-This is because by default rose uses the theme located in /opt/rosenrot/style.css, and that file isn't updated until make install.
+- The gtk style usage isn't updated until installation.
+This is because by default rose uses the theme located in /opt/rosenrot/style-gtk3/4.css, and that file isn't updated until make install.
 - The [min](https://git.nunosempere.com/open.source/rosenrot/src/branch/min) branch contains a minimalistic version of rosenrot, in one c file with 320 lines (256 without comments and extra newlines).
 It might be of interest to developers and those seeking to understand the code.

 The "architecture" of the application looks as follows: